natyee04/VotingMethods/README.md

 * Wrote factory classes for State Supplier, Apportionment Method, and Representation Format.
 * Parsed through the command line options and performed the necessary functions associated with the options.
-* Rewrote ArgumentsTest to accomodate the changes made to Arguments class.
+* Rewrote ArgumentsTest to accommodate the changes made to Arguments class.
+* Answered Question 2 of QUESTIONS.md.

 ## Issues